batect/batect/ROADMAP.md

 * use Docker API directly rather than using Docker CLI (would allow for more detailed progress and error reporting)
 * documentation
   * add check for broken internal or external links
-  * update readme to point to correct locations
-  * build and publish as part of build
   * spell check
   * examples for common languages and scenarios
     * Golang